 During the year, the Shenzhen Factory improved the design of the connection point for printed circuit board ("PCB") so that it can pass directly through the wave furnace, which reduces the amount of adhesive tape used for protection and the operating cost of the pasting process.
 Going forward, we will continue to seek ways to improve product design and the application of environmentally friendly materials to reduce the consumption of packaging materials and the use of resources.

-The total packaging materials consumption of the Shenzhen Factory for the year 2020 is as follows:
+The total consumption of packaging materials for the Shenzhen Factory in 2021 is as follows:

+lotal consumption

 of packaging

 Unit materials

-Packaging materials tonne 4,667.19
+Packaging materials tonne 3.089.34

 3. Environment and Natural Resources